Hackout2/mapData/README.md

 	devtools::install_github("Hackout2/mapData")

 ## Demo
 The demonstration uses data on cholera deaths collected in Soho by John Snow during the 1854 outbreak.
 First, load the package and the line list data and shapefiles.
-(Note that although the locations of deaths are Snow's, the sex and age of cases has been simulated.)
+(Note that although the locations of deaths are Snow's, the sex and age of cases and the area populations have been simulated.)

 	library(mapData)
 	data(snow_linelist)